apache/predictionio/docs/manual/engines/itemrec/index.md

 according to your REST API/SDK queries.
 Advanced queries, such as Geo-based search, is supported.
 Top N items will then be returned as prediction results.

+# Tutorials

+Create your first Item Recommendation app quickly by following [tutorials and samples](/tutorials/engines/).

 # Collect Events Data / Events Data Requirement
 The process of collecting events data for the Item Recommendation Engine is equivalent to that of Item Ranking Engine.
 Please refer to [Item Ranking Engine